Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

 1. a.
-Notwithstanding any provision to the contrary in any of the programs listed in subsection 2, the authority, except as provided in paragraph “b”, shall not authorize for any one fiscal year an amount of tax credits for the programs specified in subsection 2 that is in excess of one hundred seventy million dollars.
+Notwithstanding any provision to the contrary in any of the business development programs listed in subsection 2, the authority, except as provided in paragraph “b”, shall not authorize for any one fiscal year an amount of tax credits for the programs specified in subsection 2 that is in excess of one hundred ten million dollars.

 b.
 (1) The authority may authorize an amount of tax credits during a fiscal year that is in excess of the amount specified in paragraph “a”, but the amount of such excess shall not exceed twenty percent of the amount specified in paragraph “a”, and shall be counted against the total amount of tax credits that may be authorized for the next fiscal year.

-(2) Any amount of tax credits authorized and awarded during a fiscal year for a program specified in subsection 2 which are irrevocably declined by the awarded business on or before June 30 of the next fiscal year may be reallocated, authorized, and awarded during the fiscal year in which the declination occurs.
+(2) Any amount of tax credits authorized and awarded during a fiscal year for a program specified in subsection 2 which are irrevocably declined by the awarded business or revoked by the authority on or before June 30 of the next fiscal year may be reallocated, authorized, and awarded during the fiscal year in which the declination or revocation occurs.
 Tax credits authorized pursuant to this subparagraph shall not be considered for purposes of subparagraph (1).

-d.
-The tax credits for investments in qualifying businesses issued pursuant to section 15E.43.
-In allocating tax credits pursuant to this subsection, the authority shall allocate two million dollars for purposes of this paragraph, unless the authority determines that the tax credits awarded will be less than that amount.
+a.
+(1) The tax credits for investments in an innovation fund pursuant to chapter 15E, subchapter VI, and the seed investor tax credit pursuant to chapter 15E, subchapter IV.
+In allocating tax credits pursuant to this subsection, the authority shall allocate ten million dollars for purposes of this paragraph, and the board shall determine the tax credit amount allocated to each program under this paragraph each fiscal year.

-4. The authority shall submit to the department of revenue on or before August 15 of each year a report on the tax credits allocated pursuant to this section and the tax credits awarded under each of the programs described in subsection 2.
+3. The authority shall submit to the department of revenue on or before August 15 of each year a report on the tax credits awarded under each of the programs described in subsection 2.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.